 - Phase I: The phase I trial in healthy adult volunteers began in April 2020.
 More than 1,000 immunisations were given in the UK.

 - Phase II: The phase II part of the study expands the age range of people the vaccine is assessed in, to include a small number of older adults and children.
 Researchers will be assessing the immune response to the vaccine in people of different ages, to find out if there is variation in how well the immune system responds in older people or children.
-The group of children will be recruited later in the trial, once extensive safety data is available from the adult studies.
 The results of the Phase I/II trial were published in July 2020.
+Children's trials are now underway.

 - Phase III: The phase III part of the study involves assessing how the vaccine works in a large number of people over the age of 18.
 This group will assess how well the vaccine works to prevent people from becoming infected and unwell with COVID-19.
 It involves multiple locations, including other countries.
 Initial Phase III results were published in December 2020.